sseefried/open-epidemic-game/DEVLOG.md

 As the antibiotics get less potent they fade in colour until they become clear eventually.

+---

+I discovered that once I've installed from Google Play I can't do my ordinary Android 'full-build.sh' to get it on my phone.
+I must first uninstall it and then run 'full-build.sh' again.

 # Fri 27 Feb 2015

 I've got a nice flask graphic but now I want to make the contents of the flask fade out